themepark-dev/theme.park/.github/CONTRIBUTING.md

 # Contributing to theme.park

+- If you want to discuss changes, you can also bring it up in our Discord server
 ## New theme option

 * The current variables in use can be found in any of the CSS files in `/CSS/variables/`